SianJade/PlantPal/README.md

 - HTML code has been run through the [W3C Markup Validator](https://validator.w3.org/) and corrected accordingly.

 - CSS code has been validated via the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and returned no errors.

+- Once the functionality for a user to edit their account details was in place, I discovered that the user was able to change their userame to that of another user in the database when updating their details - this would have affected the login process as the details used to log in to the application are the username and password, so if multiple of the same username existed in the database who would each have different passwords as the accounts belong to different users, this would prevent the users who have the same username as one another from logging into their accounts.
+To prevent this, I opted to disable to username field on the edit account page, so that the user is not at risk of taking another user's username.

+- The `genera()` function was initially returning multiple of the same genus name if there was more than one plant with that particular genus in the databse, however each genus only needed to be listed once, so that the user could select a genus and view all plants within it.
+To overcome this issue, the function makes use of the MongoDB collection method `distinct` in order to ensure that each plant genus is only listed once on the All Genera page.

+- Whilst `sort('latin_name', pymongo.ASCENDING)` worked fine to display the individual plants in alphabetical order on the view all plants page, I discovered that the same method could not be used to alphabetise the genus names retrieved in the `genera()` function - this is due to the use of the MongoDB collection method `distinct` - these two methods cannot work in conjunction with one another.
+In order to resolve this, the Python `sort()` method was used on the list of returned genera to order them alphabetically as required for easier user browsing.

+- When updating a plant's information, I discovered that although the plant photo input field was pre-filled with the existing value of the plant photo field in the database as required, upon submitting the updated plant details, the plant photo link string would vanish from the database.
+Upon investigation, I discovered that this was because I had not added `'plant_image': request.form.get('plant_image')` to the `update_plant()` function in my app.py file after I had initially figured out how to submit a plant photo to the databse in the add plant form, as this functionality had been added after the rest of the `update_plant()` function was already in place.

+- After the function to only show logged in users the 'My profile' and 'Logout' nav links had been implemented, I discovered that after a new user account had been created and the user had been redirected to their newly created profile page, the 'Login' nav link was still visible instead of the 'my profile' and 'logout' links being shown as intended.
+This was due to the fact that in the `create_account()` function, there was no code to add the new user to the session after the line ofcode to insert the new user into the database.
+Once the appropriate code was added to add the new user to the sessionn, the appropriate nav links appeared in the nav bar.

 ## Deployment